yossi1ashkenazi/Real-estate-office/README.md

 # Real-estate-OFFICE
 A personal project I created, I built a desktop application for a system for managing an apartment brokerage company, the system is written in pure Java with a GUI system from javax.swing
 <h3>Main menu</h3>
-The first munu that pop when you open the application, Some of them will open submenus when selected, I will explain about those submenus later.
+The first munu that pop when you open the application, Some of them will open submenus when selected, I will explain about those submenus later .
 <ul>
   <li>Add new apartment.</li>
   <li>Find appartment</li>